google/quiver-dart/README.md

 [quiver.cache]: http://google.github.io/quiver-dart/docs/quiver.cache.html

 ## [quiver.collection][]

-`Optional` is a way to represent optional values without allowing [null].

 `Multimap` is an associative collection that maps keys to collections of values. `BiMap` is a bi-directional map and provides an inverse view, allowing